-A short 0,7miles section of Pennsylvania Route 61 (PA 61) is officially destroyed, in the town of Centralia, in Columbia County, Pennsylvania, United States.
+A short 0,7 miles section of Pennsylvania Route 61 (PA 61) is officially destroyed, in the town of Centralia, in Columbia County, in the north-central part of the U.S. state of Pennsylvania.
 The road is consumed by an underground mine fire since 1962.
 The cause of the fire is suspected to be from a trash burning that hit a coal strip in a cave.

 Is Centralia still burning?